 This incident was a huge wake-up call.

-We realized that it's far more important in the long run that our customers are very, very happy with our product; than just chasing after new business.
+We realized that it's far more important in the long run that our customers are very, very happy with our product.
+More important than just chasing after new business.

 We decided to index on customer happiness over growth.

-We decided to create a new function - Customer Success.
-This new function would report directly to the CEO (myself), a reflection of it's importance for our company.
+We decided to create a new function: Customer Success.
+This new function would report directly to the CEO (myself), a reflection of it's importance to our company.

 A counter-intuitive bet that would pay off handsomely in the long run